-YouK scores design highly whenever there a company employs numerous highly paid and specifically skilled people within the United Kingdom.
+YouK scores design highly whenever a company employs numerous highly paid and specifically skilled people within the United Kingdom.
 For example, over-the-counter products made by pharmaceutical companies with extensive R&D facilities in the UK, or design houses producing high fashion clothes or shoes.

 Where are the products manufactured?

 The manufacturing location of a product is the most obvious component of the YouK scoring system.

 YouK scores the quality and extent of manufacture.
 This ranges from the basic assembly of parts made elsewhere to products being made entirely in the UK.

 Most products and brands on YouK have very high scores, reflecting their commitment to UK materials, design and manufacturing; and everything has at least some UK connection that confers economic value relative to pure imports.